jeff231li/adamantanes-temperature-scripts/README.md

 # Temperature-dependence of host-guest binding thermodynamics

-This repository contains scripts (mostly Python) used to configure and perform analysis in the paper "The Temperature-Dependence of Host-Guest Binding Thermodynamics: Experimental and Simulation Studies".
+## Introduction

-# Introduction
+This repository contains most of the scripts used in the "Simulation Analysis" from the paper "The Temperature-Dependence of Host-Guest Binding Thermodynamics: Experimental and Simulation Studies".
+The files provided are either Python or bash scripts, that performs the different analysis.

 # Dependencies
 The scripts provided here require some libraries, which I will and describe the installation process